 It is imperative that any contact changes be communicated to the district.
-This is important as by default, all primary contacts in the Infinite Campus Student Information System will receive a call, email and/or text when a delay or cancellation occurs.
+This is important as by default, all primary contacts in the Tyler Student Information System will receive a call, email and/or text when a delay or cancellation occurs.
 These are sent through our Blackboard Mass Notification System.
 We refer to these notifications as "Bridger Blasts".
-Please notify the Attendance Office to make changes.
-Verification will be required to do this.
-To change the way you are notified, please log into Infinite Campus.
+To change the way you are notified, please log into our school district MyConnect portal as outlined above, as this will provide easy access 24/7.